Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 The integration of the Sontheim CAN card driver target_extension_can_w32_sontheim_canlpt.cpp is comparable to the Vector Informatik case.
 But here, Sontheim placed the API simply into a ZIP file which doesn't define a folder and doesn't provide a SETUP.EXE.
-Thus you should manually place the ZIP contents to the path <b><i>C:\\Development\\Sontheim</i></b> , if you want to use the provided tutorial example project files without the need to call update_makefile.sh for creation of adopted project files.
+Thus you should manually place the ZIP contents to the path <b><i>C:\\Development\\Sontheim</i></b> , if you want to use the provided tutorial example project files without the need to call update_makefile.sh for creation of adapted project files.

 This strategy can be mapped to other Win32 or LINUX CAN cards as well.
 Please contact the
-<a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a> for help on adoption and please
+<a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a> for help on adaptation and please
-send a running adoption back to the project.
+send a running adaptation back to the project.

 \subsection ScriptOptions Available Command Line Options for update_makefile.sh